Day Hike Guide to Nagpatong Rock in Tanay, Rizal

 Here are some things to note:

 - From the jump-off point, it takes about 1 hour to reach the tower’s summit.
 During rainy season, expect the trek to take longer.

-- Bring at least 1 liter of water.
+- Bring at least 1 liter of water and trail food.

-- To avoid queues, it’s best to visit Nagpatong Rock on weekdays.
+- Expect it to be crowded during holidays and weekends.
+To avoid queues, it’s best to visit Nagpatong Rock on weekdays.

 - Registration fee: P100 per person

 - Guide fee: P500 to Nagpatong / P750 to Nagpatong-Masungki / P250 to Tungtong Falls (Guide fees are good for up to 5 people)

 A safe budget would be P1500 per person for a day hike.

 Make sure to give a tip to your guide if you’re satisfied with their assistance!

 For inquiries, you can contact the tourism office of Tanay:

 Tanay Tourism: Facebook | 0998 5788199 or 0998 9881590